-After his wife Nicole and baby Arthur were killed in the first book our hero lays low for a year or two and bides his time.
-Soon he straps on the Colt .44s, loads the Henry lever action and sets out for the town of Bury, Idaho where three outlaws, Potter, Stratton and Richards, are running the town off of blood money taken from Smoke's father and brother.
-He's coming and he's bringing hail with him...not the hot kinda Hell but hail, like a hail of bullets or hard ice.
+After his wife Nicole and baby Arthur were killed in the first book, our hero lays low for a year or two and bides his time.
+Soon he straps on the iron, loads the rifle and sets out for the town of Bury, Idaho where three outlaws, Potter, Stratton and Richards, are running the town from money stolen from Smoke's father and brother.

-Smoke's name and famed events from the first book are known throughout the country at this point so he changes his name to Buck so he can get into town a little easier.
-Once there, he settles into town life for a few days so he can understand the layout of the land and scope out a plan of attack to take the three outlaws down.
-He gains an assist from the old mountain men including Preacher and meets a young school teacher named Sally, who he will later spoon and then fork for babies.
+Smoke's name and famed events from the first book are known throughout the country at this point so he changes his name to Buck so he can secretly ease into town.
+Once there, he settles into normal life for a few days, plotting a plan of attack to eliminate the three outlaws.
+He gains an assist from the old mountain men including Preacher and meets a young school teacher named Sally, who he will later marry.
 But this book is about revenge and that's what Johnstone delivers.

-After the first book's exciting turn of events, a rather epic presentation throughout, this one is fairly simple.
-Buck hits the town, bangs up the baddies, rides home and gets to the real bangin'.
-It's really that simple kids.
-However, true to Johnstone's style the book is filled with fast-draw showdowns on the streets of Bury and a climatic finish with a load of gunplay.
-Overall, a decent early entry to a series that delivers way better than this one.
+After the first novel's exciting turn of events, and a rather epic presentation, this one is fairly simple.
+Buck hits the town, bangs up the baddies, rides home and settles in with Sally.
+It's really quite basic and elementary.
+However, true to Johnstone's style the book is filled with fast-draw showdowns on the streets of Bury and a climatic finish with a load of gun-play.
+Overall, a decent early entry to a series that can deliver better stories.